-- WDT will be cleared but keeps running, if enabled for operation during Sleep. - 2.
-PD bit of the STATUS register is cleared. - 3.
-TO bit of the STATUS register is set. - 4.
-CPU clock is disabled. - 31 kHz LFINTOSC is unaffected and peripherals that operate from it may continue operation in Sleen - Secondary oscillator is unaffected and peripherals that operate from it may continue operation in Sleep. - ADC is unaffected, if the dedicated FRC clock is selected. - I/O ports maintain the status they had before SLEEP was executed (driving high, low or highimpedance). - Resets other than WDT are not affected by Sleep mode.
+- WDT will be cleared but keeps running, if enabled for operation during Sleep. - PD bit of the STATUS register is cleared. - TO bit of the STATUS register is set. - 4.
+CPU clock is disabled. - 31 kHz LFINTOSC is unaffected and peripherals that operate from it may continue operation in Sleep. - Timer1 and peripherals that operate from Timer1 continue operation in Sleep when the Timer1 clock source selected is: - LFINTOSC - T1CKI - Secondary oscillator - ADC is unaffected, if the dedicated FRC oscillator is selected. - I/O ports maintain the status they had before SLEEP was executed (driving high, low or highimpedance). - Resets other than WDT are not affected by Sleep mode.